FSXAC/CircuitDraw/README.md

 ## Usage

-Clone the repository and open `index.html` in the browser.
+Head over to https://fsxac.github.io/CircuitDraw/ and start drawing

-Use the mouse wheel to scroll through different parts that you may want to place.
+- Use the scroll wheel to cycle through different componenents you want to draw.

-Either single click or drag to place the component.
+- Middle mouse button will toggle you between **Draw** mode and **Edit** mode

+- In edit mode, you may highlight a drawn component and hit `delete` to remove component

+- Press `G` to toggle the grid on and off